Putting your finances in order

 - Checking your tax payments If you're working, check your tax code This link will open in a new browser window to make sure you aren't paying too much tax.
 If you work part time, contact your local Tax Office to see if you are entitled to a rebate.

 Please note, these links allow you to access other websites - read the linked websites' terms and conditions.
-HSBC Bank plc has no control over non-HSBC websites and is not liable for your use of them.
+HSBC UK Bank plc has no control over non-HSBC websites and is not liable for your use of them.

 Reviewing your loans